FeatureToggleStudy/halfpipe-docs/content/migration/_index.md

 ### Manually scripted pipelines

-If your pipeline does not fit into the model that Halfpipe operates over, there is a separate system that allows you to define "manually scripted pipeline", in practice this means that you would use a undocumented python library to write a script and stick it in a predefined git repo and if all goes well, you have a pipeline!
+If your pipeline does not fit into the model that Auto Pipeline operates over, there is a separate system that allows you to define "manually scripted pipeline", in practice this means that you would use a undocumented python library to write a script and stick it in a predefined git repo and if all goes well, you have a pipeline!
 In Halfpipe this is not needed as in effect everything is a "manually scripted pipeline"!
 In the case that our "manually scripted pipeline" abstraction doesn't provide what you need, then you have the power to write Concourse YAML and use that instead.

 ### CF deployment